• Skip to main content

 Helpful Tips:

-• The best type of banana to use for this recipe is overripe ones.
-The riper the banana the better the flavor of the bars.
+• This is a great recipe to use your overripe bananas in.
+The riper the banana, the better the flavor of the bars.

 • You will want your eggs and butter at room temperature.
 The butter will blend in better for the bars and the frosting.

 • The bars are best stored in the refrigerator since they have sour cream in the frosting.
-Be sure to remove from the refrigerator 20 minutes before serving to bring to room temperature.
+Be sure to remove the bars from the refrigerator 20 minutes before serving to bring them to room temperature.

 • Yes, the bars freeze well.
 They can be frozen for up to a month.